AG-Systems/MicroProjects/Ideas/readme.md

 Work on hashtables and hash maps

-make a star citzen mmo/rpg clone of elite dangerous
+make a star citzen mmo/rpg clone of elite dangerousxsite